 For starters, companies underestimate the importance of ongoing tuning and improvements to natural language processing (NLP) chatbots.
 Many companies have used off-the-shelf frameworks that developers use to build, customize, and deploy in a “set it and forget it” method.
-In other words, these chatbots are launched, then placed on the backburner as resources are dedicated to other places within the business.
+In other words, companies launch chatbots, then place them on the backburner as resources are dedicated to other places within the business.
 The shiny new chatbot may be effective at call deflection by handling certain simple inquiries at first, but the reality is that the first day of deployment is the best day of the AI chatbot’s “life.”
 The longer it goes without being properly tuned and improved, the less effective it gets.
 In fact, many companies have witnessed this firsthand: call volumes decrease for a short period of time, then spike back up to pre-chatbot levels or higher.
 As customer expectations for self-service continue to evolve, call centers must keep up by adding new functions and capabilities to their chatbots.
 Unfortunately, this requires a lot of dedicated resources, time, and guidance.
 But without constant maintenance and ongoing tuning, chatbots lack the framework to continually handle more customer questions and inquiries in the many ways they get presented by customers.

 Another reason that chatbots are difficult for companies to maintain is because they’re often built separately – or “in a silo” – from the other customer self-service channels, which causes challenges in consistency of service.
 While digital channels like chat may feel like the most important today, it’s likely that voice remains your busiest channel; in fact, over half of engagements still occur in the voice channel according to most studies.
 Without being able to bring the same automated experience and functionality from chatbot to “voicebot,” call centers are creating even more complex tech environments than they already have.
 Plus, they make for inconsistent experiences for customers, who often switch channels depending on their need, but rarely benefit from shared information across channels.
 This leads to repetitive data gathering by chatbot, IVR, and live agents, which is frustrating for everyone.
 For example, if a customer moves from a conversation with an AI chatbot to a phone call, it’s likely that the IVR will not recognize the caller, nor that he/she had just been chatting with the bot.
 All the data that the chatbot had gathered isn’t transferred and the customer is asked to repeat information.
 Chatbots live in a silo and aren’t scaled to be voice-enabled chatbots, which makes channel switching an extremely high effort scenario for customers.
 This prevents customers from having the seamless experience that keeps them loyal to your company.